 High quality behaviour for learning is underpinned by relationships, lesson planning and positive recognition.
-The WMMS Learning Charter, must be displayed in each learning space and referred to in conversations around conduct.
+The WMMS Learning Charter, must be displayed in each learning space andreferred to in conversations around conduct.
+The charter is discussed within tutor groups on the first day of each half term and children are reminded of WMMS expectations in line with the school behavior policy.